 Treatment for Post Concussion Syndrome

 Before deciding on a course of treatment a thorough assessment is necessary.
 A baseline measurement using qEEG (Quantitative Electroencephalography) combined with neurocognitive and functional assessment.
-An individualised course of treatment will be created for you based on the severity and nature of the symptoms, using a combination of occupation therapy, psychotherapy, vision therapy and Neurotherapy techniques.
-Neurofeedback uses the natural brains' neuroplasticity to exercise and develop new neural pathways and restore brain function.
+An individualized course of treatment will be created for you based on the severity and nature of the symptoms, using a combination of occupation therapy, psychotherapy, vision therapy and Neurotherapy techniques.
+Neurofeedback uses the natural brain's neuroplasticity to exercise and develop new neural pathways and restore brain function.
 In the early stages after a traumatic brain injury, neurofeedback can be helpful with head pain, as well as nausea, irritability, mental confusion, and sleep difficulties.
 Over the longer term, neurofeedback can be helpful with energy level, vigilance, effort fatigue, cognitive dysfunction traceable to the injury, sensory hypersensitivity, and executive function.

 The range of treatments work together to help you change your brain function through retraining.
 Thus reduces or eliminates the symptoms of post concussion syndrome enabling you to function better during your everyday life.